Representing Beauty: Towards a Participatory but Objective Latent Aesthetics: Representation in Art and Computer Science

 \subsection{Hylomorphism and Beauty}

-Though we earlier utilized the Platonic language of Huh et al. \cite{platonic} to describe their findings, we assert that a Platonist philosophical framing of this universal representation hypothesis is insufficiently descriptive.
-The underlying Platonic conception they reference is of a pure ``world of ideal forms" which exists outside of the physical world and projects form and semantics into an impure physical reality.
-However, the authors offer the `contravariance principle' as an explanation for the representations recovered by these large models which is directionally the opposite relationship: the ``ideal" representations are existent but somehow implicit in the physical world - not only present in a detached metaphysical realm - and are learned from the constraints produced by a natural environment.
-This maps far more cleanly onto an Aristotelian conception of form and matter, hylomorphism: that every physical object is a unified substance of matter (\textit{hulê}) and form (\textit{morphê}) \cite{ainsworth2024form_stanford, charles2023history}.
+Though we earlier utilized the Platonic language of Huh et al.\cite{platonic} to describe their findings, we assert that a Platonist philosophical framing of this universal representation hypothesis is insufficiently descriptive.
+The underlying Platonic conception they reference is of a pure ``world of ideal forms” which exists outside of the physical world and projects form and semantics into an impure physical reality.
+However, the authors offer the `contravariance principle' as an explanation for the representations recovered by these large models which is directionally the opposite relationship: the ``ideal” representations are existent but somehow implicit in the physical world - not only present in a detached metaphysical realm - and are learned from the constraints produced by a natural environment.
+This maps far more cleanly onto an Aristotelian conception of form and matter, hylomorphism: that every physical object is a unified substance of matter (\textit{hulê}) and form (\textit{morphê})\cite{ainsworth2024form_stanford, charles2023history}.
 From this perspective, form is an implicit order which is coterminous with matter and is not distinct from the physical world.
 Hylomorphism is a far more apt description of the logic given to explain converging representations than a neo-Platonist conception of form because it recognizes the indispensability of the physical world.
+Other authors have agreed an Aristotelian framing is more apt, though in their case primarily for his theory of relatives rather than Hylomorphism \cite{groger2026revisiting}.